pubnub/workshop-raspberrypi/README.md

 From now on you are working directly on your Raspberry Pi.

 1. Insert the formatted SD card in Pi
-2. Plug in your keyboard, mouse (USB) and monitor cables (HDMI photo)
+2. Plug in your USB keyboard, USB mouse, and HDMI monitor cables
-3. Plug ib your Wi-Fi adapter
+3. Plug in your Wi-Fi adapter
-4. plug a USB power, and turn your Pi on
+4. Plug a USB power, and turn your Pi on

 After connected to a monitor: